 Varna is one of Bulgaria’s most popular destinations.
 While just over 335,000 people call the city home, during the summertime, its pristine Black Sea beaches fill up with over 1 million people, drawn to the sunny weather and fun nightlife.

 I had a lot of fun wandering the streets, visiting the Roman Baths, walking through the big central park, and just hanging out at the beach.
-At night, the bars and restaurants are teeming with travelers and locals looking to enjoy their summer holidays.
+At night, the bars and restaurants are teeming with people looking to enjoy their summer holidays.

 It may not be an off-the-beaten-path destination, but it’s a fun one and definitely worth a short visit.
 If you only have time to hit one beach town in Bulgaria, pick Varna.

-This Varna travel guide can help you plan your trip, lower your costs, and ensure you make the most of your visit.
+This Varna travel guide can help you plan your trip, save money, and ensure you make the most of your visit.

 Top 5 Things to See and Do in Varna